SethDart/vdr_pi/UPDATE_TEMPLATES.md

   - Bootstrap process by downloading the updates-templates script and add it to repo if it does not exist.
   - Make sure the plugin repo is clean (commit or stash changes)
-  - Pin files which should not be updated.
   - Run script
-  - Inspect the results.
   - Handle updates to CMakeLists.txt/Plugin.cmake and the flatpak yaml manifest.
   - Upstream local changes to shipdriver templates